Family Members Attack Paramedics Trying To Save Drug Overdose Patient Resulting In His Death

-Drug overdoses are unpredictable and often difficult for emergency responders to treat, as the patient is often not in a state to give any details and things are often chaotic.
-However, no one could have predicted the events that occurred when first responders arrived on scene to treat a 25-year old man in the throes of an overdose in Riverwood, Australia.
+Drug overdoses are unpredictable and often difficult for emergency responders to treat as the patient is often not in a state to give any details and things are often chaotic.
+However, no one could have predicted the events that occurred when first responders arrived on the scene to treat a 25-year old man in the throes of an overdose in Riverwood, Australia.

 Newsweek reports that when paramedics arrived, they were met with an angry mob of the young man’s relatives.
 They were angry and attempted to prevent the paramedics from treating the patient.
 Soon, the altercation gathered the attention of about 80 men who joined in the harassment of the paramedics.